 Data from a 3 month long (or sub-chronic) feeding study on rats were included in Mahyco’s dossier, but only 10 rats per gender per dose were used, and only very few data were reported, especially histological data, i.e. data reporting the detailed conditions of particular types of cells.
 The initial sample of rats was unusually varied; the body weights of some groups varied by as much as 31%.
 Since there were only 10 rats per group, the intra-group variation could have easily masked any evidence of effects as between different groups.
 Those data were nonetheless deemed acceptable and sufficient by the GEAC.

 Several other possible categories of putative toxicological risks were not covered by the reported studies.
 In particular, there is no evidence of studies conducted to explore whether the use of antibiotic marker genes, which were deliberately introduced into the Bt Brinjal, might provoke resistance to therapeutically important antibiotics, in particular to kanamycin.
 The GEAC failed to comment critically on that omission.
 There were, moreover, no data from studies designed to investigate reproductive toxicity, genotoxicity or carcinogenicity, although they are routinely required for studies of chemicals deliberately added to human diets, even if they are to be used at low levels.
-Once more, the absence of such data was not discussed by the GEAC.
+Once more, the absence of such data was not discussed in the GEAC report.

 In these circumstances it is readily understandable why Seralini highlighted the tactics repeatedly adopted by Mahyco and the GEAC when discounting evidence that appeared to indicate positive signs of adverse effects.
 Seralini argued that the potentially significant differences were repeated deemed to be “…not biologically meaningful…” by both Mahyco and the GEAC.
 (Seralini 2010 p.
 14) The judgments to discount such findings were superficially legitimated by the deployment of several un-scientific devices, which included: